pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 Sometimes, the same exact meaning can be conveyed; there are even a lot of words in Spanish directly acquired from English.
 However, sometimes the meaning gets morphed in translation, and information could get lost: a pun in English could be translated directly to Spanish, so the direct translation would make practical sense, but the humor of the pun would be lost in translation.

-Let's unpack this analogy sentence by sentence and show how it can be used to describe our research.
+Let's unpack this analogy sentence by sentence and show how it can be used to describe our research method of type-merged correctness.

 - A translator would need to understand both English and Spanish

 Having grown up learning both English and Spanish, I often end up speaking *Spanglish*, a language that can freely blend English and Spanish language and grammar.
 It is not a matter of switching back and forth between these two languages, but maintaining a mental understanding that comprehends both at the same time.

-With our research approach, we create our own version of *Spanglish* but for the source and target computer languages.
+With *type-merged correctness*, we create our own version of *Spanglish* but for the source and target computer languages.
-Once we have this joint language, the metalogic used to compare the source and target programs is defined through equivalence relations in the joint language, since both source and target programs are expressible in the joint language.
+Once we have this joint language, we can compare the source and target programs through equivalence relations in the joint language since both source and target programs are expressible in the joint language.

 - A lot of words in Spanish directly acquired from English

 Program compilation procedures often involve multiple sequential steps, each dealing with a specific task.
 Consequently, many intermediate languages have similar or possibly identical semantics, with perhaps only one small change while keeping the rest the same.
-Our correctness-proof strategy leverages this advantage, handling the easy cases efficiently so we can focus on the difficult ones, showcasing a major benefit of our approach.
+Type-merged correctness leverages this advantage, handling the easy cases efficiently so we can focus on the difficult ones, showcasing a major benefit of our approach.
-However, if the source and target languages are substantially different, our proof strategy would still work in theory but would become much messier and less practical compared to other approaches.
+However, if the source and target languages are substantially different, type-merging would still work in theory but would become much messier and less practical compared to other approaches.

 - A pun in English could be translated directly to Spanish, so the direct translation would make practical sense, but the humor of the pun would be lost in translation